totem-tech/documentation/crowdsale-docs/crowdsale-how-to.md

 ---

-**In order to contribute to the Crowdsale Contributors must register using the Registration Form in Totem Live App.**
+**In order to contribute to the Crowdfunding Contributors must register using the Registration Form in Totem Live App.**

 The Totem Live App also operates a Contributions Module that allows Contributors to track the progress of their payments and distributions of the TOTEM currency.